Home ยป Italian Pasta Recipes ยป Egg Tagliatelle

 WHY YOU’LL LOVE THIS RECIPE

-Tagliatelle pasta is easy to make and oh-so versatile!
+• Versatile – Tagliatelle pasta is easy to make and so versatile!
 So much so that I’m sure you’ll find an excuse to make tagliatelle as part of your usual meal rotation.
-Using this same recipe, you can also make lots of different Italian pasta shapes, as well as filled pastas and lasagne.
+Using this exact recipe, you can also make many different Italian pasta shapes, filled pasta, and lasagne.

-This is the traditional pasta for tagliatelle bolognese – the rich, meaty sauce clings to the tagliatelle strands as you twist, twirl, and scoop it into your mouth.
+• Variable -This is the traditional pasta for the tagliatelle bolognese – the rich, meaty sauce clings to the tagliatelle strands as you twist, twirl, and scoop it into your mouth.
 However, it’s so versatile that you can pair it with almost anything, including my nut free pesto or tasty garlic butter sauce.
 For convenience, I like to make a big batch of my authentic bolognese sauce to store in the freezer which is so tasty with these tagliatelle!

-This egg pasta is perfect for any filled pasta recipes like these fagottini or my spinach ricotta ravioli.
-Fagottini are little pasta parcels are filled with delicate ricotta and look absolutely amazing!!
-And my ravioli recipe is incredible!
+• Adaptable – This egg pasta is perfect for any filled pasta recipes like these fagottini or my spinach ricotta ravioli.
+Fagottini are little pasta parcels filled with delicate ricotta and look absolutely amazing!!

 INGREDIENT NOTES